 As a public company, we have incurred and will continue to incur a significantly higher level of legal, accounting and other expenses than we did as a private company.
 In addition, the Sarbanes-Oxley Act of 2002, or Sarbanes-Oxley Act, as well as new rules subsequently implemented by the Securities and Exchange Commission, or the SEC, and the Nasdaq, have required changes in corporate governance practices of public companies.
 We expect these new rules and regulations to increase our legal and financial compliance costs and to make some activities more time-consuming and costly.
 For example, the SEC, as required by Section 404 of the Sarbanes-Oxley Act, adopted rules requiring every public company to include a management report on such company's internal control over financial reporting in its annual report, which contains management's assessment of the effectiveness of the company's internal controls over financial reporting.
-In addition, an independent registered public accounting firm must attest to and report on management's assessment of the effectiveness of the company's internal controls over financial reporting.
-These requirements will first apply to our annual report on Form 20-F for the fiscal year ending on December 31, 2007.
-This requirement and other obligations as a public company may place a significant strain on our management, operational and financial resources and systems for the foreseeable future.
+In addition, an independent registered public accounting firm must attest to and report on management's assessment of the effectiveness of the company attest to and report on management and other obligations as a public company may place a significant strain on our management, operational and financial resources and systems for the foreseeable future.
 We are currently evaluating and monitoring developments with respect to these new rules, and we cannot predict or estimate the amount of additional costs we may incur or the timing of such costs.
 In addition, because we are at an early stage of development, we are still forming other management and accounting teams and laying the preliminary foundation of our internal control disclosures and procedures.
 Compliance with SEC and Nasdaq rules at such an early stage of development may pose extra costs and challenges on us.